SSWConsulting/SSW.Rules.Content/rules/ask-for-help/rule.md

 `youtube: https://www.youtube.com/embed/uUI6pllk6TA`

-Think of asking for help should as having 4 phases, follow them step-by-step when you have a roadblock.
+Asking for help should follow 4 phases, follow them step-by-step when you have a roadblock.

 ### 1 - Do your due diligence